tembbo/dots/README.md

 stow .
 ```

-This creates symlinks from your `~/.config` directory into `~/.dots`.
-You'll likely run into conflicts with existing files in `~/.config` and need to choose which ones to keep.
+Running `stow .` creates symlinks from `~/.config` to the files in `~/.dots`.
+If you already have files in `~/.config`, you may run into conflicts and need to choose which versions to keep.